 As digital technology continues to accelerate and change the way we do business the imperative is to innovate or become a relic of disruption.
-Most business leaders understand this, which is why more than 80% say innovation is critical for business growth.
+Most leaders at large corporations understand this, which is why more than 80% say innovation is critical for business growth.
 Unfortunately, most are dissatisfied with the results of their innovation efforts.

 In this guide we’ll take a deep dive into how to create a successful innovation program including: why innovation is important, strategy development, importance of company culture, and how to leverage the expertise within your organization to shape the future of your industry.